 Butter

-Bdairy outlook: Stable to bearish
+Bdairy outlook: Stable

 BMP